Top 10 mistakes of the beginning cannabis grower

 9. NOT ENOUGH RESEARCH

 All of the previous problems can be avoided if you have done your research.
 Cannabis growing is pretty easy and straight forward once you understand the details involved.
 It is first finding out those details though that is important and often overlooked; too many novices will rush in head first without any proper prep work, hoping for the best.

 Knowledge is power – making sure you have as much as possible will forge you into a cannabis cultivator of worth.

 10. TOO MUCH TALKING

-Shut the f#ck up!
+Keep it quiet!
 Period.
-We understand that you are proud of your beautiful plants, and will want to brag to your friends about them; but unfortunately the cultivation of cannabis is illegal in many countries around the world so it is best to keep it as quiet as possible.
+We understand that you are proud of your beautiful plants, and will want to brag to your friends about them, but unfortunately, the cultivation of cannabis is illegal in many countries around the world so it is best to keep it as quiet as possible.

-The number one cause of cannabis growers getting caught is not from the police hunting them down or actively searching for them; but through lose lips and the wrong people hearing about it, who in turn report it.
+The number one cause of cannabis growers getting caught is not from the police hunting them down or actively searching for them but through loose lips and the wrong people hearing about it, who in turn report it.
 Don't be one of these fools - don’t let anyone know who does not need to know, even your close friends.